 I was actually surprised when I looked up the actual specs for each shoe.
 I would have thought for sure that the heel lift in the Adipowers would be significantly higher than the Do-Win.
 For some reason, I’ve always thought the heel on Do-Wins was less pronounced.

 While technically they are a bit higher (.04 of an inch), the heel feels higher.
 The heel also feels more rigid than the Do-Win’s as well.

 This is really where the Do-Wins excel.
-You can pick up a pair of the Do-Win Weightlifting Shoe on Rogue for under $100. ($95 at of 6/8/2022 – The Do-Win Classic Lifter is just a bit higher) The lower price tag definitely makes Do-Wins the best budget weightlifting shoe.
+You can pick up a pair of the Do-Win Weightlifting Shoes on Rogue for under $100.
+The lower price tag definitely makes Do-Wins the best budget weightlifting shoe.
 For less than $100 you can get a quality, durable weightlifting shoe.
 That’s hard to do.

-The Adidas Adipower Weightlifting II normally have a slightly higher price tag.
+The Adidas Adipower Weightlifting II normally has a slightly higher price tag.
 Depending on the model (color scheme), a pair is going to run you somewhere between $150 and $200.

 However, you can always check for sales.
 I happened to catch my Adipower 2s on sale on Adidas.com for $119.
 I had already been getting ready to spend the $180 for a pair and as soon as I saw the price drop it was a wrap.
 Really happy I didn’t hesitate because they’re back to regular price (at least at the time of this writing).

 Hopefully, this review has helped you make your decision between buying a pair of Do-Wins or the Adidas Adipower Weightlifting II.